 While annotating the library, you may discover bugs or missing/wrong documentation.
-If you have a documentation improvement or a bug fix, then pull-request them against the upstream version of the library.
+If you have a documentation improvement or a bug fix, then open a pullrequest against the upstream version of the library.
 This will benefit all users of the library.